 And now, Father, glorify me in your presence with the glory I had with you before the world began (John 17:5).The restoration of Jesus' glory is shown in Mt.
 28:18.

 Jesus taught Christians to pray to (the Father) and to himself:

 You may ask me for anything in my name, and I will do it.
 (John 14:14)

-(NOTE: The Jehovah’s Witness Bible (The New World Translation) omits the word me in John 14:14 in a dishonest effort to deny the deity of Christ.
+(NOTE: The Jehovah's Witness Bible (The New World Translation) omits the word me in John 14:14 in a dishonest effort to deny that Jesus Christ is God in the flesh.
 However, their own Kingdom Interlinear translation has the word me under the Greek wording, showing it is actually there!)

 It is apparent that the first-century Christians prayed to Jesus, as shown in different Scriptures.
 (The Lord also taught us to pray through him, but that is not being discussed here.)
 A clear example of a first-century disciple was Stephen.
 As he was dying, he prayed to Jesus:

 While they were stoning him, Stephen prayed, “Lord Jesus, receive my spirit.”
 (Acts 7:59)

 The whole Christian congregation at Corinth prayed to Jesus:

 To the church of God in Corinth, to those sanctified in Christ Jesus and called to be holy, together with all those everywhere who call on the name of our Lord Jesus Christ—their Lord and ours: (1 Cor 1:2)